 3. Sign in to eServices.

-- If you want to manage your employees’ unemployment claims online and DO NOT have an account in SecureAccess Washington (SAW)
+- If you DO NOT have an account in SecureAccess Washington (SAW)

 1. Create a SecureAccess Washington account.